an research initiative

 Join IRPP lead data analyst Ricardo Chejfec for an insightful webinar exploring the Institute’s recently launched Community Transformations Project, a groundbreaking research initiative addressing the challenges and opportunities for Canadian communities susceptible to economic disruption resulting from global efforts to reduce greenhouse-gas emissions.

-• Present key findings from the project, including that 10 per cent of Canadians live in communities that face potential workforce transformation
+• Presented key findings from the project, including that 10 per cent of Canadians live in communities that face potential workforce transformation

-• Demonstrate the innovative interactive map, which identifies communities at risk and provides valuable insights into their economic profiles
+• Demonstrated the innovative interactive map, which identifies communities at risk and provides valuable insights into their economic profiles

-• Discuss key policy recommendations for empowering local economies, enhancing resilience and fostering community-led transformation strategies
+• Discussed key policy recommendations for empowering local economies, enhancing resilience and fostering community-led transformation strategies

 This webinar is perfect for policymakers, community leaders, economic development experts and anyone interested in how Canada can navigate the workforce challenges brought about by the transition to a low-carbon economy.